Miracles Still Happen (1951 film)

 Miracles Still Happen (Es geschehen noch Wunder) is a 1951 West German romantic comedy film directed by Willi Forst and starring Forst, Hildegard Knef and Marianne Wischmann.
-It was intended by Forst as a more harmless follow-up to his controversial The Sinner which had also starred Knef.
+It was intended by Forst as a less risqué follow-up to his controversial The Sinner which had also starred Knef.
 It was shot at the Bendestorf Studios and on location in Hamburg, Bavaria and Austria.
 The film's sets were designed by the art director Franz Schroedter and Karl Weber.